-We entered into written employment agreements with each of our named executive officers, which became effective upon our IPO.
+We have entered into written employment agreements with each of our named executive officers.
 These agreements set forth the terms of the executive officer's compensation, including his base salary and annual performance bonus opportunity.
 In addition, the agreements provide that subject to eligibility requirements under the plan documents governing such programs and our policies, the executive officers are eligible, on the same basis as other employees of the company to participate in company-sponsored medical, vision and dental benefit programs.
 Each executive officer will also be eligible to receive equity awards at such times and on such terms and conditions as the board of directors may determine.

-Pursuant to their respective employment agreements, as subsequently modified by our board of directors, each of our executive officers is entitled to an annual base salary as follows: John Houston is entitled to receive an annual base salary of \$475,000, which increased to \$540,000 as of January 1, 2019 and will increase to \$560,000 as of July 1, 2019; Sean Cassidy is entitled to receive an annual base salary of \$300,000, which increased to \$329,000 as of January 1, 2019 and will increase to \$344,000 as of July 1, 2019; and Ian Taylor is entitled to receive an annual base salary of \$315,000.
+Pursuant to their respective employment agreements, as subsequently modified by our board of directors, each of our executive officers is entitled to an annual base salary, effective as of January 1, 2020, as follows: Dr. Houston is entitled to receive an annual base salary of \$564,300; Mr. Cassidy is entitled to receive an annual base salary of \$418,000.
 Each executive officer's base salary is reviewed by our compensation committee and the board of directors on an annual or more frequent basis and is subject to change in the discretion of our board of directors or compensation committee.

 Under their respective employment agreements, each of our executive officers is also eligible to earn an annual performance bonus, with a target bonus amount equal to a specified percentage of such officer's annual base salary, based upon the board's assessment of the executive's performance and our attainment of targeted goals as set by the board of directors in its sole discretion.
 The bonus may be in the form of cash, equity award, or a combination of cash and equity.
-Dr. Houston is eligible for an annual discretionary bonus of up to 50% of his base salary.
-Mr. Cassidy is eligible for an annual discretionary bonus of up to 35% of his base salary.
+Dr. Houston is eligible for an annual bonus of up to 50% of his base salary.
+Mr. Cassidy is eligible for an annual bonus of up to 40% of his base salary.